 Early Life and Education

 Bill Nye was born in November 27, 1955.
-His mother was a codebreaker named Jacqueline, and his World War II veteran father was named Edwin Darby.
-His father had experienced being a prisoner of Japanese war camps, and this made him an enthusiast of sundials.
+His mother was a codebreaker named Jacqueline Jenkins, and his World War II veteran father was named Edwin Darby Nye.
+His father survived Japanese prisoner-of-war camps and while interned he made sundials to tell the time.
 This later on had a significant influence on one of Bill’s scientific works.

-Bill Nye’s career began in Seattle when he worked for Boeing where he then began to be part of training films.
-Also, he was able to develop a resonance suppressor making use of hydraulic pressure which is still a part of today’s Boeing 747.
-A few years later, Bill worked in the aeronautics industry as a consultant.
-In an interview for the St. Petersburg Times in 1999, he once told that he applied to become one of the astronauts of NASA every once in a while but was never accepted.
+Bill Nye’s career began in Seattle when he worked for Boeing taking a part in their training films.
+Also, he developed a resonance suppressor making use of hydraulic pressure which was used in the Boeing 747 airplane.
+Bill left his engineering position in 1986 to concentrate on his entertainment career.
+In an interview for the St. Petersburg Times in 1999, he said that he applied to become one of the astronauts of NASA every once in a while but was never accepted.

 Bill Nye the Science Guy